General Terms and Conditions

 Manolya sales terms

-1.3 Differing, conflicting or additional terms and conditions of the customer are not part of the agreement unless we have expressly agreed to their inclusion in writing.
+1.3 General terms and conditions of the Customer that differ, conflict or supplement, do not form part of this Contract, unless we have expressly agreed to their inclusion in text form.

-1.4 Unless otherwise agreed, the present Conditions in the version valid at the time of conclusion of each contract, in any case in the last version notified in writing, shall also apply as a framework agreement for similar future contracts without separate notification to this effect being required in each case.
+1.4 Unless otherwise agreed, these General Terms and Conditions in the version valid at the time the respective contract is concluded or, at the least, in the last version communicated in text form, also apply as a general agreement for similar future contracts, without the need for any further separate reference.

 2. Conclusion of contract